Install Tableau Server with External File Store

 - Create and share a directory to use as the Tableau Server External File Store.

-- Make sure the network attached storage is accessible as a directory in the same location on all the Tableau Server nodes.
+- Make sure the network share is accessible as a directory in the same location on all the Tableau Server nodes.

 Create the tableau directory in your network share and give full access to the Network Service and the domain user account that are you planning to use for the Run As user .